 Summary: Non-signatory Myanmar acknowledges the humanitarian impact of cluster munitions, but said in October 2015 that it cannot consider accession until a nation-wide peace agreement is concluded.
 Myanmar abstained from voting on a UN resolution on the convention in December 2015.
 It last participated in a meeting of the convention in 2013.

-Myanmar states that it does not use, produce, or transfer cluster munitions.
-It somehow acquired a “cluster adaptor” similar in design to a modern cluster munition that it allegedly used in Kachin state in late 2012 and early 2013.
+Myanmar states that it has never used and does not produce or transfer cluster munitions.
+It allegedly used a weapon similar in design to a modern cluster munition in Kachin state in 2012–2013.

 The Republic of the Union of Myanmar has not acceded to the Convention on Cluster Munitions.

 Myanmar expressed concern at the humanitarian impact of cluster munitions in the past, but has not articulated its position on accession.
 However in October 2015, a representative of Myanmar affirmed that its armed forces have never used cluster munitions and informed the UN General Assembly (UNGA) First Committee on Disarmament and International Security: